Alcohol Use Disorder (AUD): Causes, Symptoms & Treatment

 Because of this, they are driven to drink more often, even if it causes problems in their lives.
 Eventually, the pleasure fades and they must continue to drink to avoid unpleasant withdrawal symptoms.

 Approximately 16 million people in the United States have alcohol use disorder.Centers For Disease Control (CDC)

 Alcohol use disorder can lead to a variety of secondary health problems, including:

-It is possible to recover from alcohol addiction, but it’s challenging and requires professional guidance and a strong support system.
-Successful recovery also depends on a person’s overall health, whether or not they used alcohol to self-medicate mental health issues, such as depression or anxiety, and whether they are ready to be in recovery.
+It is possible to recover from alcohol addiction.
+It is challenging and requires professional guidance and a strong support system.
+Successful recovery also depends on a person’s overall health, mental health, and whether they are ready to be in recovery.